catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 =====================================

-With database connectivity and interactivity established, the next task is to begin genericizing the generation of SQL statements.
+With database connectivity and interactivity established, the next task is to provide for the creation and manipulation of backend-agnostic SQL statements.
+To achieve this, we need to define first how we will refer to the tables and columns present in a database - the so-called "schema".
+Tables and columns represent how data is organized, and most SQL statements consist of expressions and commands referring to these structures.
-At the core of most SQL statements are references to tables and columns that are part of the so-called "schema" of the database.
-These constructs represent how data are organized.
-SQL then presents the language used to access and manipulate their state.

 An ORM or data access layer needs to provide programmatic access to the SQL language; at the base is a programmatic system of describing tables and